Pro-Log manuals for Intel 4040, 4004

 -- for 900 series and 9000 series Pro-Log PROM programmer products

-I have a 1973 version and a 1977 version of Pro-log's The Designer's Guide to Programmed Logic.
-The 1973 version is 4004 based, the 1977 has the same material updated for the 4040 as well and those then-new products.
-The 1977 version has 140 pages and is in a 7 inch by 9 inch format.
+I have a 1973 version and a 1977 version of this manual.
+The 1973 version is Intel 4004 based, the 1977 has the same material updated for the Intel 4040 as well and those then-new products.
+The 1977 version has 140 pages and is in a 7 inch by 9 inch format. the 1973 version is 130 pgs.
+These have been reduced to PDF's.

-There is not much on hardware design, as the modules do most of that for you.
-But the modules use the Intel 4000 series chip set, so the information is informative in general.
+There is not much on hardware design, as the Prolog modules provide the hardware.
+But the modules use the Intel 4004 series chip set, so the information is informative in general.

 Other 4004 or 4040 documentation